fuyinghuang/wdi-project-three-aldojo/README.md

 }
 ```
 ### Featured Piece of Code no.3
-When user has reviewd a country/food for more than once, it will only appear once on the profile page by filtering the country/food index in the array.
+When user has reviewed a country/food for more than once, it will only appear once on the profile page by filtering the country/food index in the array.
 From src/controllers/profileCtrl.js

 ```